This post may contain affiliate links. Please read how we make money for more information.

 Sometimes things happen that cause us to lose our source of income.
 Maybe you just lost a job, or perhaps a business venture you’ve been working on tanked.
 Whatever the situation, you suddenly found yourself without money or a job and you need to figure out how to survive in a hurry.

-People have been exchanging goods and services for other goods and services for thousands of years.
+People have been exchanging goods and services for thousands of years.
 It’s the oldest method of buying and selling there is.
 It’s called bartering.

 Are you good at doing something?
 Maybe you’re skilled at repairing things around the house, or perhaps you’re good at painting rooms in houses.
 Whatever it is that you are good at, you may be able to trade your services for something you need.

 Another option to consider with bartering is to trade things you may already own for something else.
 If you have some things you are no longer using, for example, you may be able to trade them or sell them for cash.
 It’s now very easy to find buyers for many different things thanks to buy and sell apps like Facebook Marketplace, Craigslist, OfferUp, and others.